HL7/davinci-ecdx/input/pagecontent/requesting-attachments-questionnaire.md

 ### Request Attachments Data Using a FHIR Questionnaire

 The [Task Based Approach] page documents why a Data Consumer should use Task for requesting attachments.
-For more background on Task-based transactions, see the [Requesting Exchange using Task] section of the Da Vinci HRex Implementation Guide.  **For CDex attachment requests transactions the [CDex Task Attachment Request Profile] SHALL be used by the Payer to solicit information from a Provider.**
+For more background on Task-based transactions, see the [Requesting Exchange using Task] section of the Da Vinci HRex Implementation Guide. **For CDex attachment requests transactions, the Payer SHALL use the [CDex Task Attachment Request Profile] to solicit information from a Provider.**
 <!-- {% raw %} {{ site.data.resources.['StructureDefinition/cdex-task-attachment-request']['description'] }} {% endraw %} -->
 For a detailed description of all the mandatory, [*must support*], and optional elements, as well as formal definitions and profile views, see the [CDex Task Data Request Profile] page.